-This feature is usually applied on blending to combine low-grade and high-grade blocks in order to increase the profitability.
+This feature is usually applied on blending to combine low-grade and high-grade blocks in order to increase profitability.
 Although, it could have a lot of other applications.
-Basically, any variable which could be could be modeled considering these assumptions could be controlled.
+Basically, any variable that could be modeled considering these assumptions could be controlled.

 Some examples using average are listed below:

 Grade of a contaminant on the plant.

 Haulage distance, based on the destination of each block.

 CO2 and noise emissions, energy/water consumption and other socio-environmental aspects.

 Different limits for different intervals.

 Different limits for different destinations.

 2. How to use Average?

 Create auxiliary fields in the block model, quantifying the information to be controlled.